AlekseyBuzmakov/LibgSpanForSofia/README.md

 The script converts the description from the file __premake4.lua__ to the format of your IDE in love.
 The file is placed in the __build__ subdirectory.
 Then, I guess, you know what to do with the resulting file.

-## Interface of the LibGastonForSofia library
+## Interface of the LibgSpanForSofia library
 The interface of the library can be found in the [include file](https://github.com/AlekseyBuzmakov/LibgSpanForSofia/blob/master/inc/LibgSpanForSofia.h).

 It consist of one function **RungSpan** that accepts the same parameters as the original implementation plus a reference to the callback function and an arbitrary data pointer passed to the callback function.